IAEM@UD Current Officers, 2020-2021

-IAEM@UD holds elections at the end of each fall semester and new officers take their positions in the beginning of spring semester.
+IAEM@UD holds elections at the end of each academic year and new officers take their positions in the end of the spring semester.

 Michael is a Ph.D. student in the Disaster Science and Management program at the University of Delaware.
 He is also a Graduate Research Assistant with he Disaster Research Center.
 He has a diverse background with his B.S. degree in Atmospheric Science and M.Ed. in Educational Leadership and Policy.
 From a young age he had a deep passion for weather.
 Over time, he began to better appreciate the impact weather has on society.
 He also spent seven years working within different aspect of higher education, specifically student affairs.
 Today, his research interests include severe weather warning systems, education initiates around severe weather and disasters, crises in higher education, and finding the best desserts ever made.

 Logan Gerber-Chavez – Vice President